Scheduled MonumentsEnglandRhyd-Meredydd Bridge over River Tanat

 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Rhyd-Meredydd Bridge is a medieval stone bridge crossing the River Tanat in Shropshire.
-The structure dates from the medieval period and represents an important crossing point of the river, serving as a key element of the local transport network.
-The bridge is constructed of stone and retains characteristics typical of medieval bridge architecture.
-As a scheduled monument, it remains a significant example of medieval engineering and infrastructure within the region.
+The structure dates from the medieval period and represents an important crossing point over the river within the local landscape.
+The bridge is constructed of stone and retains characteristics typical of medieval bridge engineering.
+As a listed monument, it remains a significant example of medieval infrastructure in the region.

 Rhyd-Meredydd Bridge over River Tanat is a scheduled monument protected by Historic England under reference 1003674.
 View the official record →